Hopeman: Beaches and harbour

 Hopeman has two large sandy beaches split by the man-made harbour.
 The West Beach is the smaller.
 The East Beach is surrounded by large, grassy sand dunes, and has colourful beach huts and large rocky areas with excellent rockpools (the one at the eastern edge is known as Daisy Rock).
 Further to the east is a smaller hidden beach with stones and large rock formations.

 There are quite a few birds to be found on the beach, such as the herring gull, the great black-backed gull, the black-headed gull, the curlew and the oystercatcher.
 The areas of gorse heathland surrounding the eastern beaches are home to the whitethroat, the robin and the yellowhammer.

 Now and then bottlenose dolphins turn up in the Moray Firth off the coast of Hopeman, from where they can easily be seen.

 Hopeman Harbour is in between the East and West Beaches.
 It is small and now mainly houses pleasure vessels.
 In the past it was used for landing fish caught by fishermen from the village.

 The harbour is home to the Gordonstoun seamanship department and, whilst the school's yacht is berthed elsewhere, the smaller craft used for sail-training are berthed here.

 The marina in the harbour was installed by Moray Council in 2008.

+Fishing

+It can be seen from the following statistics that the landings of fish in Hopeman dropped off significantly in the years leading up to the First World War, and an explanation is given in the Annual Report of the Fishery Board for 1908: "Fising [is] carried out by old men and boys.
+Able-bodied proceed to chief herring fishing centres".
+The widespread adoption of steam drifters resulted in increased overall mobility.